Platoon Formation in a Mixed Traffic Environment: A Model-Agnostic Optimal Control Approach: Introduction

 In this paper, our research hypothesis is that, since we cannot control the HDVs directly, we can control the CAVs in a way to force the trailing HDVs to form platoons, and thus indirectly control the HDVs.
 In this context, we focus on the problem of vehicle platoon formation in mixed traffic environment by only controlling the CAVs within the network.
 Although the problem of platoon formation has been widely studied for $100 \%$ CAV penetration \cite{zheng2017platooning, dunbar2006distributed, orosz2016connected}, only limited efforts have been reported in the literature for mixed traffic environment.
 Some of these approaches have adopted adaptive cruise control for the CAVs \cite{jin2017fuel_mixplatoon, hajdu2019robust, dollar2021mpc} to maintain platoon stability.

-In earlier work \cite{mahbub2021_platoonMixed}, we addressed the problem of platoon formation in a mixed environment by developing an open-loop controller for the CAV that has explicit knowledge of the HDV's car-following model and does not consider any notion of optimality.
-In this paper, we extend our previous work by introducing a multi-objective optimal control framework for each CAV within the network subject to its state and control constraints.
-The optimization objectives are (a) to form a platoon with the trailing HDVs, and (b) to improve its fuel economy while achieving (a).
+In this paper, we extend our previous work \cite{mahbub2021_platoonMixed} by introducing a multi-objective optimal control framework for each CAV within the network subject to its state and control constraints.
+The optimization objectives of the CAV are (a) to form a platoon with the trailing HDVs, and (b) to improve its fuel economy while achieving (a).
 Our proposed control framework is \emph{model-agnostic}, i.e., it does not require the explicit knowledge of the HDVs' car-following model, and employs a receding horizon controller that uses a \emph{multi-successor communication topology}, i.e., reception of instantaneous motion information from multiple trailing HDVs, to enforce safety while deriving and implementing the optimal control input of the CAV.
 To the best of our knowledge, such approach has not yet been reported in the literature to date.

 The remainder of the paper proceeds as follows.
-In Section \ref{sec:pf}, we provide the modeling framework of the platoon formation problem in a mixed traffic environment.
-In Section \ref{sec:mpc}, we develop a model-agnostic constrained multi-objective optimal control framework for the CAV that enables the platoon formation operation.
+In Section \ref{sec:pf}, we provide the modeling framework of the platoon formation problem.
+In Section \ref{sec:mpc}, we develop a model-agnostic constrained multi-objective optimal control framework for the CAV for platoon formation.
 In Section \ref{sec:sim}, we evaluate the performance of the proposed control framework using numerical simulation and validate its effectiveness.
 Finally, we draw concluding remarks and discuss potential directions for future research in Section \ref{sec:conc}.